nav-icon-674386747674-shopify-store Skip to content

 1. Does taking creatine cause water weight gain?

-Creatine causes your muscles to hold water, leading to quick weight gain and a bloated or puffy appearance in areas like your arms, legs, or stomach.
-Even if you're new to training, your muscles may look bigger.
-Due to these fast results, creatine is a highly valued supplement.
+Yes, creatine causes your muscles to retain water, leading to quick weight gain and a slightly bloated or puffy appearance, particularly in areas like your arms, legs, and stomach.
+Even if you're new to training, your muscles may appear larger due to increased water retention.
+This fast, visible effect is one of the reasons creatine is a highly valued supplement.

 2. Do you lose the benefits of creatine when you stop taking it?

-Creatine doesn't directly increase muscle mass; it boosts ATP energy, helping you work out longer and harder.
-This can indirectly lead to more muscle.
-Stopping creatine reduces your energy and workout performance.
-You may also lose water weight gained while using creatine, but you won't necessarily lose the muscle mass you've gained.
+Creatine itself doesn’t directly build muscle—it boosts ATP energy production, allowing you to work out longer and harder, which can lead to increased muscle mass.
+When you stop taking creatine, your energy levels and workout performance may decrease.
+You might also lose the water weight gained while using creatine, but you won't necessarily lose the muscle you've built through training.

 3. How long can you safely take creatine?

-Creatine is a safe supplement to take long-term, with doses of up to 10 grams per day for 5 years having been safely consumed.
-Lower doses of 4-5 grams daily for 18 months have also been shown to be safe.
-The largest amount reported as being safely consumed is 25 grams daily for 14 days.
+Creatine is considered safe for long-term use.
+Studies have shown that doses of up to 10 grams per day for five years have been safely consumed.
+Lower doses of 4–5 grams daily for 18 months have also been deemed safe.
+The highest reported safe intake is 25 grams per day for 14 days.

 4. How much creatine do you need for results?